Back to RWKV Hub

 Benchmark Setup

-A synthetic next-token prediction task with sequences of varying lengths (32 to 256 tokens), vocabulary size of 64, and sequences containing repeating patterns requiring both short-term and long-term memory.
+Synthetic next-token prediction.
+Sequences of 32 to 256 tokens, vocabulary size 64, with repeating patterns that require both short-term and long-term memory.

 Model Architecture ~Params